Microsoft-TrainingKits/HOL-ProvisioningAWindowsAzureVMPS/HOL.md

 	_Verify The Virtual Network Creation_

 <a name="Exercise2" /></a>
-### Exercise 2: Create a new virtual machine from the gallery image ###
+### Exercise 2: Creating a new virtual machine from the gallery image ###

 You will now create a new virtual machine from a Windows Server 2012 gallery image called DC01.
-If you are doing this exercise for a second time, you should name the virtual machine something other than DC01 and also ensure you connect to the existing virtual machine network when you create the VM.
+If you are doing this exercise for a second time, you should name the virtual machine something other than DC01 and also ensure you connect to the existing virtual machine network when you create the virtual machine.
 The DC01 virtual machine will be used in various exercises.

 Exercise 2 contains 1 task: